UoB-CSA/setup-guides/go-install/wsl2withvnc.md

 After setting up the password, you will get a prompt to set a View-Only password.
 That means anybody who accesses the VNC server with a view-only password will not be able to VNC desktop with either Mouse or Keyboard.

-For this particular post, we won’t set up a view-only password.
+We won’t set up a view-only password.
 I will just type N and hit Enter.

 ```bash
 Would you like to enter a view-only password (y/n)?
 N